How to Create a Successful Mobile Application? 17 Tips from Experts

 Rely on a solid app development process

 Before starting to work on the application, plan how you’re going to build it.
 This is the moment when your development team chooses the tools, external libraries, and software architecture.
 These decisions are usually made as soon as the app requirements are defined.
+Get our Free Guide for Product Owners: Drive your Product to Success.

 Make sure that your app is tested as new functionalities are implemented.
 Make sure to cover all the scenarios tracing how the app is going to be used by end-users.
 Don’t forget about edge cases.
 Take advantage of tools that support the development process.
 For example, Continuous Deployment (an approach in which teams develop software in short cycles) can help you reduce the time needed to build and deliver an application version for testing – and positively impact the overall cost of building your application.